Everybody's Talkin'

 "Everybody's Talkin'" is a song written and recorded by the American singer-songwriter Fred Neil in 1966 and released two years later.
-A version of the song performed by the American singer-songwriter Harry Nilsson became a hit in 1969, reaching No. 6 on the Billboard Hot 100 chart and winning a Grammy Award after it was featured in the film Midnight Cowboy.
+A version of the song performed by the American singer-songwriter Harry Nilsson became a hit in 1969, reaching No. 6 on the US Billboard Hot 100 chart and winning a Grammy Award after it was featured in the film Midnight Cowboy.
 The song, which describes the singer's desire to retreat from the harshness of the city to a more peaceful place and an easier life, is among the most famous works of both artists, and has been covered by many other notable performers.

 Background

 The song was first released on Neil's second album, the eponymous Fred Neil, released in late 1966.
 It was composed towards the end of the session, after Neil had become anxious to wrap the album so he could return to his home in Miami, Florida.
 Manager Herb Cohen promised that if Neil wrote and recorded a final track, he could go.
 "Everybody's Talkin, recorded in one take, was the result.
+"Everybody's Talkin'" was copyrighted April 20, 1966, the same day as Neil's "The Dolphins," nearly six months before Fred went into the Capitol studios to record it on October 13, 1966.
+As reported in the only Fred Neil biography, "That's The Bag I'm In: The Life, Music and Mystery of Fred Neil," Peter Childs—Fred's friend and accompanist—who played on the recording, said, "I don't remember Fred being whisked off to the airport after the recording of that song," said Peter Childs.
+"It was by no means the last song.
+Herb's version can hardly be accurate in that respect."

 Toby Creswell writing in 1001 Songs notes that the song had parallels to Neil's later life—like the hero of Midnight Cowboy, he looked "for fame to match his talents, discover[ed] that success in his profession isn't all its cracked up to be" and wanted to retreat.
 Five years later, Neil permanently fulfilled the promise of the speaker in the song, rejecting fame to live the rest of his life in relative obscurity "where the sun keeps shining / thru' the pouring rain" in his home in Coconut Grove, Miami.